dialmaster/PlexLibraryReport/README.md

 ## Acknowledgments

-- Thanks to the creators of PlexAPI for providing a Python interface to the Plex API.
+- Thanks to the creators of Sonarr for providing a comprehensive API for TV show management.
+- Thanks to the Plex team for their media server software (for future features).

+## Note

+While this script currently uses Sonarr for TV show information, the Plex configuration is retained for potential future features.
+The current version does not interact with the Plex API for TV show statistics.